zapabob/ROCm/README.md

 # What\'s New in This Release

-## TARGETID FOR MULTIPLE CONFIGURATIONS
+## TargetID for Multiple Configurations

 The new TargetID functionality allows compilations to specify various configurations of the supported hardware.